 The amendments have dramatically increased our ability to respond quickly and effectively in cases where animals are abused, abandoned or neglected.
 The amendments not only enable the BC SPCA to enter property more quickly to assist animals in distress, but will lead to stronger cases and an even more successful conviction rate for animal abusers.

 The new legislation includes the following key changes:

-- Increases the maximum penalties handed down under the PCA Act from $2,000 to $5,000 and to $10,000 for a second offence.
+Increases the maximum penalties handed down under the PCA Act to a fine not exceeding $75,000 or to imprisonment for a term not exceeding 2 years, or to both.
 In the case of repeat offenders, such as puppy mill operators, the fines will now be a significant deterrent.

 What you can do to help